jesseagleboy/Mixed-Messages/README.md

   5. Return the value of number of verses in chapter based on length of text array.
   6. With book, chapter, and number of verses in a chapter, return final quote.

+ # Additional Info:
+ Initially to be just a script, I decided to turn it into a webpage.
+Therefore, there is a server script that is to be executed to use this.
+However, "fetch-node" should work if one is just using the script.js.